essuanlive/essuanlive.github.io/_posts/2019-02-21-open-cities-africa-accra-experience.markdown

 </figure>

 <p align="justify">I am Fidel Essuan Nyameke, a contributor to the Building and Data cleaning team.
-Our work is identified with collecting all points of interest,dumping refuse area, flood history, health facilities, schools with the exception of drains which is carried out by another team.
+Our work is identified with collecting all points of interest,dumping waste area, flood history, health facilities, schools with the exception of drains which is carried out by another team.
 We use simple multiple tools to enhance our data collection.
 Example of such tools are <a href="https://opendatakit.org/">Open Data Kit</a> (ODK) and <a href="http://openmapkit.org/">Open Map Kit</a> (OMK).
 These tools made it easier to collect data from the field since the procedure was paperless, assuring its quality.
 Our second phase of mapping was in Akweteyman.
 The testing was started on Friday, 25th of January 2019.
 We recorded a few issues that were resolved this gave the team the Green light to start the field Data collection.</p>